CTAG07/Sarracenia/pkg/templating/README.md

 # Sarracenia Templating Engine

 [![AGPLv3 License](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)
 [![Go Report Card](https://goreportcard.com/badge/github.com/CTAG07/Sarracenia)](https://goreportcard.com/report/github.com/CTAG07/Sarracenia)
 [![Go Reference](https://pkg.go.dev/badge/github.com/CTAG07/Sarracenia/pkg/templating.svg)](https://pkg.go.dev/github.com/CTAG07/Sarracenia/pkg/templating)

 A high-performance, configurable, and extensible Go templating engine designed for generating complex and dynamic web pages.

 This library provides a comprehensive toolkit for building varied and intricate HTML content on the fly.
 It is built on the principle of server-side efficiency, allowing for the generation of sophisticated pages with minimal overhead.
 It is a ground-up, professional rewrite designed for stability, safety, and extensibility.

 ## Features

 * **📈 Highly Parameterized Functions:** All generation functions accept parameters (like `count`, `depth`, `complexity`) enabling precise, dynamic control over the generated output directly from within your templates.
 * **🧠 Multi-Model Content Generation:** (Optionally) leverages the `Sarracenia/pkg/markov` library to generate plausible, thematic text from multiple, distinct Markov models stored in a database.
 * **🕸️ Complex Structure Generation:** Includes a suite of functions for creating intricate HTML structures, such as deeply nested DOMs (`nestDivs`) and complex, irregular tables (`randomComplexTable`).
 * **⚙️ Client-Side Content Rendering:** Provides functions to render content via JavaScript, using randomized obfuscation schemes to protect the source content and require client-side script execution.
 * **🛠️ Configurable & Safe:** All computationally intensive functions are governed by safety limits in a `TemplateConfig` struct, preventing templates from accidentally overloading the server or a client's browser.
 * **🚀 Built for Performance:** Engineered for minimal server-side load, ensuring efficient generation even under high concurrency.
-*   **🧩 Component-Based Templates:** Fully supports Go's native template composition (`{{template "..."}}`, `{{define "..."}}`), enabling the creation of clean, maintainable, and reusable layouts and partials.
+* **🧩 Component-Based & Safe:** Fully supports Go's native template composition (`{{template "..."}}`).
+Uses a clear file convention (`*.tmpl.html` for main pages, `*.part.html` for partials) to ensure only complete pages are randomly selected, preventing accidental rendering of partials.

 ## Template Function Library (Macro Reference)

 ### Content (`funcs_content.go`)

 | Signature                                                                        | Description                                                                                       |
 |:---------------------------------------------------------------------------------|:--------------------------------------------------------------------------------------------------|
 | `markovSentence modelName maxLength`                                             | Generates a thematic sentence from the specified Markov model.                                    |